 How do I apply?

-To apply for a Well Sealing Grant please use the Well-Sealing Grant Application link below or contact Andrew at CRWD (651-644-8888).
+To apply for a Well Sealing Grant please use the Well-Sealing Grant Application link below or contact Rachel at CRWD (651-644-8888).
 You’ll need to receive bids from two licensed well sealing contractors.
 Visit the Minnesota Department of Health for a list of certified contractors.

 Finally, complete the Well-Sealing-Grant-Application.Apply Now

 Why does Capitol Region Watershed District offer grants to seal abandoned wells?